wohaco/despace/venera_11_12.md

 **Measurements on the surface** ([EVN‑006](venus.md)).

-The temperature at the landing site of Venera 11 reached 458 ± 5 °C, and the pressure 91 ± 2 bar.
+The temperature at the landing site of Venera 11 reached 458 ± 5 ℃, and the pressure 91 ± 2 bar.
 The image of the surface could not be obtained because the camera covers did not open.
 The drill took a soil sample, but could not properly deliver it to the instrument compartment, and the soil analysis could not be performed.

-The temperature at the landing site of Venera 12 was equal to 468 ± 5 °C, and the pressure 92 ± 2 bar.
+The temperature at the landing site of Venera 12 was equal to 468 ± 5 ℃, and the pressure 92 ± 2 bar.
 This lander also experienced problems with the camera, indicating a design flaw.
 No soil analysis was carried out.
 This time the reason was that during the descent of the vibration destroyed the system of delivery on the drill samples taken and measurements became impossible.
 The penetrometer also failed on both landers.

 **Venera 11 and Venera 12 fly‑by spacecraft**